ERGO-Code/HiGHS/docs/src/solvers.md

 ## QP

 The HiGHS solver for convex QP problems uses an established primal active set method.
-The new interior point solver will also be able to solve convex QP problems.
+The new interior point solver HiPO will soon be able to solve convex QP problems.